Daniel Fjellborg

 - Legal mobilization

-- Ethnopolitical mobilization and minority politics
+- Ethnopolitical mobilization: minority and Indigenous politics

 - Natural resource management and conflicts